-Yoram was the Lead Investor of RightSpring Technology, a Los Angeles-based company that developed software for the commercial licensing and delivery of music and photo image rights.
-He was also CEO and Founder of Rotor Communications Technology, which created software enabling the production of talk shows and game shows.
+From 1996 – 2002 Yoram was the Lead Investor of RightSpring Technology, a Los Angeles-based SaaS company that developed software for the commercial licensing and delivery of photographic image and music rights.
+At the time he was also CEO and Founder of Rotor Communications Technology, which created software enabling the production of talk shows and game shows.
 Both companies are back-end technology solutions for the creative industry.

-At the age of twenty-two Yoram founded his first business.
+In 1991, at the age of twenty-three Yoram founded his first business.
 D’Vision Records, one of Berlin’s seminal record labels, releasing over thirty albums across sub-genres including Techno, Drum & Base, and House music.

 Yoram Roth completed his Business of Mass Communications studies at Fordham University in New York in 1989.
 During the same time he studied photography under Larry Fink.
 He has continued pursuing photography as an art practice, and is recognized as a major fine art nude photographer, though is currently on Sabbatical while focusing on his companies.
 Since 2012 his work is represented by Galerie Camera Work in Berlin, one of the leading photographic art galleries.
 He has published three photo books thus far, the last one Nudes in Steel through teNeues Publishing.
 Yoram actively collects fine art photography with an emphasis on staged imagery and unique productions.

 Yoram Roth leads or supports a number of charitable organizations, including Taglit-Birthright, KCRW LA/Berlin, Human Rights Watch, and Be An Angel e.V.